DivvyCloud Privacy Statement

 We do not sell, rent, or trade Visitor Personal Information with third parties for their commercial purposes.

 A cookie is a small piece of text that our web server stores on your computer or mobile device, which your browser sends to us when you return to our site.
 Cookies do not necessarily identify you if you are merely visiting DivvyCloud; however, a cookie may store a unique identifier for each identified visitor.
-The cookies DivvyCloud sets are essential for the operation of the website, or are used for performance or functionality.
-By using our website, you agree that we can place these types of cookies on your computer or device.
+The cookies DivvyCloud sets are essential for the operation of the website or are used for performance or functionality.
+By using our Websites, you agree that we can place these types of cookies on your computer or device.
 If you disable your browser or device’s ability to accept cookies, you may not be able to use DivvyCloud’s Websites.

 Certain pages on our site may set other third party cookies.
 For example, we may embed content, such as videos, from another site that sets a cookie.
 While we try to minimize these third party cookies, we can’t always control what cookies this third party content sets.